qoqa/carousel/README.md

 # Image Carousel

 Similar to [material-auto-rotating-carousel](https://github.com/TeamWertarbyte/material-auto-rotating-carousel),
-but to display a image gallery only.
+but to display a carousel with only images.

 Based on Material-UI